 The Skillseed Experience begins with comprehensive training.
 Tailored to each organisation’s objectives and targeted outcomes of each program, our human-centred leadership and community engagement toolkit arms participants with the necessary sensitivities, competencies, and contextual awareness to maximise their time and impact in communities.

 These are foundational modules to introduce the concepts and frameworks that we will be sharing.
 We strongly recommend them as equipping modules for students’ service learning projects, corporate CSR projects, or as refreshers for staff and teachers working in the service learning or social impact field.

 Delving into Dignity

 1.5 hour - Theory and games/simulations

-Promoting dignity is integral and most fundamental to building respectful and sustainable relationships, whether it is with colleagues, students, or community partners in social impact projects.
+Promoting dignity is integral to building respectful and sustainable relationships, whether it is with colleagues, students, or community partners in social impact projects.
 In this module, participants will learn about the concept of Dignity through hands-on simulations / games before learning about strategies to promote dignity in stakeholder engagements.

 1.5 hours - Theory and hands-on individual or team activities

 Social-emotional skills are fundamental to effective leadership and to building sustainable relationships.
 In this module, participants will learn and practise fundamental social-emotional skills such as:

 2. Frameworks to navigate emotions and change patterns

 2 hours - Theory and hands-on team activities